General Eligibility Requirements

 - Register with Selective Service, if required (males 18 to 25).
 If you are over the age of 26 and never registered, you will have to mail a Request for Status Information Letter to the Selective Service Agency to evaluate your information.

-- Be enrolled or accepted into a degree-granting or eligible certificate program.
-Receipt of financial aid REQUIRES current enrollment in BOTH a current ELIGIBLE Education Goal AND a current ELIGIBLE Academic Program.
+- Be enrolled or accepted into a degree-granting or eligible certificate program at a college or university participating in Federal Student Aid programs.
+Eligibility for financial aid REQUIRES current enrollment in BOTH an eligible Education Goal (Associate's Degree or Certificate of Achievement) AND an eligible Academic Program (major).

 - Maintain Satisfactory Academic Progress (SAP) in your academic program